appdevgbb/pattern-private-cluster/README.md

 - **Service CIDR**: 10.0.0.0/16
 - **DNS Service IP**: 10.0.0.10
 - **Private Cluster**: Enabled with VNet Integration
+- **Outbound Type**: loadBalancer (can be changed to "none" with BYO ACR for full network isolation)
 - **API Server Subnet**: 10.1.2.0/24
 - **Node Subnet**: 10.1.1.0/24
 - **Private FQDN**: pvt-example-zjte58so.c5dd28a6-e22c-45f1-8bda-cced0f182bd4.private.westus3.azmk8s.io

+## Network Isolated Cluster

+This cluster is configured as a **network isolated cluster**, which means:

+1. **No outbound internet access** - The cluster has zero outbound connectivity (`outbound_type = "none"`)
+2. **AKS-managed ACR for bootstrapping** - AKS creates and manages a private Azure Container Registry that caches all required images from Microsoft Artifact Registry (MAR)
+3. **Private artifact source** - All cluster components and images are pulled from the AKS-managed private ACR, eliminating dependency on public endpoints
+4. **Data exfiltration protection** - Prevents any data from leaving the cluster network without explicit configuration

+This configuration is ideal for organizations with strict security and compliance requirements that need to eliminate risks of data exfiltration.

+For more information, see: [Network isolated AKS clusters](https://learn.microsoft.com/en-us/azure/aks/network-isolated)

 ## Network Architecture